oiliodev/perception/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

+= 3.2.1 - 2017-10-13 =
+* Fix - Made grouped products display in the saved order, vs the menu order.
+* Fix - Made variations with 'same as parent' tax class calculate taxes correctly.
+* Fix - Fixed tax rate reverting to 0 when the tax rate itself is not changed and the row is saved.
+* Fix - Made tax rates sort correctly when defining postcodes and cities.
+* Fix - Made guided tour help tab videos lazy-load to prevent performance issues.
+* Fix - Added SelectWoo dependency to admin meta box scripts.
+* Fix - Fixed cart subtotal 1p rounding error.
+* Fix - Fixed discount logic to also look at variation parent categories when validating coupons.
+* Fix - Product import filename based matching, and full URL based matching where the date part would still be present.
+* Fix - Fixed storage of cart discounts when prices include tax.
+* Fix - Added styling for screen-reader-text for themes which do not define it.
+* Fix - Fixed legacy cart `prices_include_tax` variable.
+* Fix -  Hide cat-parent class when category will show no children due to the new depth setting.
+* Fix - Make sure image zoom is enable for calling initZoomForTarget.
+* Fix - {blogname} email placeholder.
+* Fix - API - Use edit context when updating prices.
+* Tweak - Clearly describe when a feature is powered by WooCommerce Services in the setup wizard.
+* Tweak - Restored discount total line in order screen when discounts are present.
+* Tweak - Add back option to send admin new order email, and include order number and customer email in order emails.
+* Tweak - Replace settings screenshot on wp.org listing.

 = 3.2.0 - 2017-10-11 =
 * Feature - Coupons can now be applied and removed in admin when editing unpaid orders.
 * Feature - Simplified the ability to resend order details to customers with a single "Resend Order Details" action.